 - Create awareness among the employees regarding the safe use of cleaning liquids and aerosols

-- Be vigilant when choosing furniture for the office, choosing fireproof furniture is a good start.
-When it comes to choosing couches or soft furnishings ensure that they meet the legislation on fire-resistant materials and manufacture
+- Be vigilant when choosing furniture for the office; choosing fireproof furniture is a good start.
+When choosing couches or soft furnishings, ensure that they meet the legislation on fire-resistant materials and manufacture.

 Blocked walkways and fire escapes

-On occasions, you would observe the fire escapes used to store cartons of unused furniture or other office properties.
+You would often observe the fire escapes used to store cartons of unused furniture or other office properties.
 Ensure that the walkways and fire escapes are free of obstacles.